 About diverse books …

-Let’s start from making sure we have the same (or at least a similar) understanding about the meaning of the term diverse books.
+Let’s start by making sure we have the same (or at least a similar) understanding about the meaning of the term diverse books.
 Naz from ReadDiverseBoosks defines diverse books as follows:

 “[..] books that represent the variety of voices traditionally marginalized and underrepresented in the (Western) publishing industry”